csys-fresher-batch-2019/sql-anand/README.md

 ### Feature 2 : ADD SEMESTER

-To add semester to the built system so as to differentiate between semester of payment made.
+To add semester to the built system so as to differentiate between semesters of payment.

 #### Query: